demo-repositories/reusable-page-blocks/README.md

 ## Key Features

-### Block Copy Component
+### Reusable Block Transformation

-The `BlockCopy` component (`/components/BlockCopy.tsx`) provides a "Make Reusable" button within the Studio that allows editors to:
+This project uses an **input decoration** pattern to provide a "Make Reusable" banner within the Studio.
+This allows editors to:

 1. **Transform regular blocks into reusable blocks** - Click the button to convert any page block into a standalone reusable block document
 2. **Automatic replacement** - The original block is replaced with a reference to the new reusable block